kendall4/nba-predictor/SETUP_API_KEYS.md

    - Select player and stat
    - Click "Fetch Live Odds" to compare across books

+## ESPN Injury Reports (FREE - DEFAULT)

+- **No API key needed!** Works automatically
+- Scrapes public ESPN NBA injury reports
+- Used automatically if Rotowire API key not provided
+- Updates daily with current injury status

 ## NBA API (Fallback)

 - Already configured (public API, no key needed)
-- Used as fallback if Rotowire unavailable
+- Used as final fallback if ESPN unavailable
 - Injury status shown automatically in Player Explorer

 ## Notes

-- **Rotowire**: Best source for injuries/lineups, requires contact for API access
+- **🎉 FREE TO USE:** ESPN injury data works without any API keys!
+- **Rotowire**: Premium option (paid subscription) - only needed if you want their specific data format
 - **The Odds API**: Free tier: 500 requests/month
-- Both APIs are optional - app works without them (with reduced features)
+- **All APIs are optional** - app works great with just ESPN (free)!